 University of Warwick, Coventry CV4 7AL.

-I am currently writing a book on securitarianism and techniques of coercive governance.
+I am currently writing a genealogical study of the (in)security society.

 Jacques Rancière: equality and the politics of aesthetics

 Rancière Now, a volume of critical essays on Rancière's work, which I edited, was published by Polity Press in September 2013.
 The volume includes essays by Carolyn Steedman, Sabine Prokhoris, Tom Conley, Jeremy F. Lane and Jackie Clarke, among other contributors.
 It also contains a dialogue between Rancière and Jean-Luc Nancy and an interview with Rancière, concerned mainly with his Aisthesis (Galilée 2011 / Verso 2013).

 I have also published my own critical introduction to Rancière's work.
 That book undertakes a comprehensive analysis of his thought from 1965 to the time of writing and aspires to disseminate it to an English-speaking readership of academics from the disciplines of philosophy, history, cultural studies, French studies, English and politics, as well as to artists, policy-makers, activists and other non-academic readers.
 A German translation of this book, with a new Postscript, is now available from Turia + Kant and a Persian translation is underway.